antfarmar/Unity-Tanks-Tutorial/README.md

 ***Creation of an empty GameObject called CameraRig (which will contain a Script Component: CameraControl.cs)***

 * Rig becomes parent of the existing MainCamera
-* Scripted to keep both tanks in view: Pan and Zoom (resize frustrum)
+* Scripted to keep both tanks in view: Pan and Zoom (resize frustum)
 	* Tanks will stay in camera's frustum (area b/w near & far clip plane)
-	* Perspective frustrum: variable size clip planes
+	* Perspective frustum: variable size clip planes
 	* Orthographic frustum: same size clip planes, hence no change in scale over distance
 	* Orthographic Camera size in relation to aspect ratio (16:9) & aspect (1.77).
 * GameObject.GetComponentInChildren<ComponentType>() method OK if child component type is unique.